shiyis/nlp-doc/source/_posts/audo-diff.md

 ---

-### In This Blog, We Will Go Through The Foundations behind Automatic Differentiation
+### Intro to Automatic Differentiation

+In this blog, we will go through the foundations behind Automatic Differentiation.

 <p style="margin-left:1px;  margin-top: 30px">